 Hello!
 Thanks for "traveling" with me to Japan last week :P. I'm still officially on summer vacation, so although I have lots of things to show you, it's going to take me awhile to get organized and back to blogging.
 So here's another guest post I did for Delia and Kojo's FANTASTIC series, Color Your Summer.
 This is their 2nd year doing this series, I absolutely love it, and I hope they do it every summer from now until forever.

-I am so excited to start my next do-it-yourself quilt along!
+I am so excited to start my next quilt along!
 I'm having a blast designing new quilt patterns and breaking them down into easy to follow step-by-step tutorials.

 What do you get when you combine a couple of charm packs with a fun geometric design made from triangles?
 The answer is Charming Chevrons (48" x 56"), shown below:

 I hope that everyone is having a truly splendid day!
 I have a couple of things to show you from this past weekend that I was able to bust out on my faithful sewing machine.
 I had a wonderfully productive weekend, even through a lazy Saturday, a sad attempt at playing softball on Sunday and a splendid migraine on Monday.
 But I persevered and I made 5 children’s aprons, made from old blue jeans that I found in my closet that I had been holding on to for dear life and hoping that I would be able to fit into again one day.
 But, don’t dismay, I haven’t given up the fight.
 The weather here in Indy will settle down one day and Spring will be here permanently soon.
 Or knowing Indiana weather it will probably go straight to summer, from 30 to 90 degrees in one day.
 Either way it makes for very unpredictable wardrobe changes, but I digress.
 I’ll be out in the great weather and working on my fitness, very soon.
 NO MORE EXCUSES!!!